tochy0115/CoreBluetoothMock_Dependencies/README.md

 - Xcode 26.2 or later (Swift / Objective-C)
 - iOS Simulator (use CoreBluetooth on real devices)
-- **BLE Sim Linker** must be running on macOS before launching the simulator.
+- **CB Interaction Viewer** must be running on macOS before launching the simulator.

 ## Installation